 (e) In the event of the System Frequency becoming stable above 50.5Hz, after all Genset and DC Converter and HVDC System action as specified in BC3.7.1 and BC3.7.2 has taken place, The Company will issue appropriate Bid-Offer Acceptances and/or Ancillary Service instructions, which may include Emergency Instructions under BC2 to trip Gensets (or, in the case of DC Converters at DC Converter Stations or HVDC Systems, to stop or reverse the transfer of Active Power) so that the Frequency returns to below 50.5Hz and ultimately to Target Frequency.

-(f) If the System Frequency has become stable above 52 Hz, after all Genset and DC Converter or HVDC System action as specified in BC3.7.1 and BC3.7.2 has taken place, The Company will issue Emergency Instructions under BC2 to trip appropriate Gensets (or in the case of DC Converters at DC Converter Stations or HVDC Systems to stop or reverse the transfer of Active Power) to bring the System Frequency to below 52Hz and follow this with appropriate Bid-Offer Acceptances or Ancillary Service instructions or further Emergency Instructions under BC2 to return the System Frequency to below 50.5 Hz and ultimately to Target Frequency.
+(f) If the System Frequency has become stable above 52Hz, after all Genset and DC Converter or HVDC System action as specified in BC3.7.1 and BC3.7.2 has taken place, The Company will issue Emergency Instructions under BC2 to trip appropriate Gensets (or in the case of DC Converters at DC Converter Stations or HVDC Systems to stop or reverse the transfer of Active Power) to bring the System Frequency to below 52Hz and follow this with appropriate Bid-Offer Acceptances or Ancillary Service instructions or further Emergency Instructions under BC2 to return the System Frequency to below 50.5 Hz and ultimately to Target Frequency.

 BC3.7.4 The Generator or DC Converter Station owner or HVDC System Owner will not be in breach of any of the provisions of BC2 by following the provisions of BC3.7.1, BC3.7.2 or BC3.7.3.

-BC3.7.5 Information Update To The Company
+BC3.7.5 Information update to The Company

-In order that The Company can deal with the emergency conditions effectively, it needs as much up to date information as possible and accordingly The Company must be informed of the action taken in accordance with BC3.7.1(c) and BC3.7.2 as soon as possible and in any event within 7 minutes of the rise in System Frequency, directly by telephone from the Control Point for the Power Station or DC Converter Station or HVDC System.
+In order that The Company can deal with emergency conditions effectively, it needs as much up to date information as possible and accordingly The Company must be informed of the action taken in accordance with BC3.7.1(c) and BC3.7.2 as soon as possible and in any event within 7 minutes of the rise in System Frequency, directly by telephone from the Control Point for the Power Station or DC Converter Station or HVDC System.

 BC3.7.6 (a) Existing Gas Cooled Reactor Plant